Skip to main content

 Event Themes

 One Theme.
-Four Days of Action.
+Three Days of Action.

-Refugee Week Kenya 2026 is anchored in the theme "Integration and Courage — Shaping a Shared Future", explored across dialogues, performances, policy forums, and community celebrations.
+Refugee Week Kenya 2026 is anchored in the theme "Courage in Unity: Integration & Courage", explored across dialogues, performances, policy forums, and community celebrations — a living demonstration of integration in practice.

 🤝 Integration & Belonging